feyeleanor/GoNotebook/README.md

 GoNotebook
 ==========

-All source code from my golang book A Go Developer's Notebook
+This repository contains all of the source code from the book "A Go Developer's Notebook".